it985/my-stars/README.md

 *   [ViktoryiaYatskova/clean-code-s1e1](https://github.com/ViktoryiaYatskova/clean-code-s1e1) -

-*   [cmdr2/stable-diffusion-ui](https://github.com/cmdr2/stable-diffusion-ui) - Easiest 1-click way to install and use Stable Diffusion on your own computer.
+*   [cmdr2/stable-diffusion-ui](https://github.com/cmdr2/stable-diffusion-ui) - Easiest 1-click way to install and use Stable Diffusion on your computer.
 Provides a browser UI for generating images from text prompts and images.
 Just enter your text prompt, and see the generated image.

 *   [adiwajshing/Baileys](https://github.com/adiwajshing/Baileys) - Lightweight full-featured WhatsApp Web + Multi-Device API